History

 Today, The Villages Public Safety Department has the honor of serving the world’s largest retirement community.
 Over the past twenty years, the community and

 population have experienced a tremendous amount of rapid growth.
-VPSD has expanded in unison with The Villages to ensure that increasing demands are met with no
+VPSD has expanded in unison with The Villages to ensure that increasing demands are met with

-(Lady Lake, Wildwood, Coleman, Oxford, Fruitland Park).
-Although predominately a retirement community, The Villages has three family communities and an A+ charter
+cities (Lady Lake, Wildwood, Coleman, Oxford, Leesburg, Fruitland Park).
+Although predominately a retirement community, The Villages has three family

-school system (pre-K through 12th).
-The Villages Public Safety Department has the honor of protecting a population demographic that spans all ages.
+communities and an A+ charter school system (pre-K through 12th).
+The Villages Public Safety Department has the honor of protecting a population demographic

 Department Profile

-- 9 – Fire Stations
+- 9 Fire Stations

-- 150 – Full-Time Firefighters
+- Over 150 Full-Time Firefighter/EMTs and Firefighter/Paramedics

-- 6 – Engines
+- 4 - Fire Engines

-- 2 – 75’ Aerial Ladders
+- 1 - 75’ Aerial Ladder

 - 1 – 95’ Tower Ladder

-- 1 – Marine Unit
+- 2 - Marine Unit

-- 1 – All Terrain Vehicle (ATV) unit
+- 2 - All-Terrain Vehicle (ATV) Unit

-- 2 – Battalion Chiefs (per shift)
+- 2 - Battalion Chiefs per shift (3 shifts)

 Services Provided

-- Fire Suppression
+- Fire Suppression/Fire Protection

-- Emergency Medical Services
+- Emergency Medical Services (EMS)

-- Vehicle Machinery Rescue
+- Technical Rescue

-- Operations Level Hazardous Materials Response
+- Operations level Hazardous Materials Response

 - CPR/AED Classes

-- Smoke Detector ProgramCar Seat Installation Program
+- Smoke Detector Program

 Emergency management and services related to preparation for severe weather, floods, hurricanes, and other disaster response activities fall under the purview

-of the county in which you live.
 If you have questions about severe weather or other emergency management issues in your area, please contact the appropriate

-county below.
 Lake, Marion, and Sumter County also have programs designed to notify their residents of weather incidents, hazardous conditions, and other

-important information.
 To sign up for these notifications in your county, please visit the links below or contact the county in which you live for additional

 information.